sumitchatterjee1805/bank_details/README.md

-# fyle
+# bank_details
-API back-end for Fyle assignment created using NodeJS and PostgresSQL and deployed on Heroku server
+API back-end for getting bank details created using NodeJS and PostgresSQL and deployed on Heroku server

 This project consists of 3 API's: